ProseMirror/website/markdown/guide/intro.md

 property.
 This is a read-only data structure, representing the document as a hierarchy of nodes, somewhat like the browser DOM.
 A simple document might be a `"doc"` node containing two `"paragraph"` nodes, each containing a single `"text"` node.
-You can read more about the document data structure in the [guide](#doc) about it.

 When initializing a state, you can give it an initial document to use.
 In that case, the `schema` field is optional, since the schema can be